The Huns appear officially

 The Alliance of Hetmagyar [Seven Magyars] was a border defender ally of Khazaria

-mainly during the reign of Kings Bulan and Ovadyah.
+mainly during the reign of King Bulan.
 The Alliance of

 Kürt-Gyarmat, Megyer, Nyék, Tarján.
 The Kabars joined them